jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Rodauth will look at the table storing the token, and find the row matching the account.
+.notes Rodauth will look in the table storing the tokens, and find the row matching the account.

 <pre style="font-size: 40px; margin-top: 210px;"><code>{
   account_id: <b>1234</b>,